 Figure 1: Open points show Hubble diagram for 42 high-z SNe (Perlmutter et al. 1999) along with comparable non-host-extinction-corrected points for our more recently discovered SNe with HST followup (Knop et al. 2000, 2001).
-The magnitude difference between the best-fit "Accelerating Λ " world model (Ω_M, Ω_Λ) = (0.28, 0.72) and suitable ones with $\Omega\Lambda = 0$ show redshift dependencies which would be very hard to mimic within the context of SNe evolution or gray dust hypotheses (the gray shaped region is an example model with uniform dust).
-By extending our survey beyond z = 1, the shape of the Hubble diagram alone would become sufficient evidence to support a cosmological constant.
-The preliminary magnitude estimate of our highest redshift SN1998eq at z = 1.2 is suggestive (as is the serendipitous data for SN1997ff at z = 1.7), but more analysis and more SNe at this redshift, and better (planned, not serendipitous) measurements, as proposed here are necessary.
+The magnitude difference between the best-fit "Accelerating $\Lambda$ " world model ( $\Omega_M$ , $\Omega\Lambda$ ) = (0.28, 0.72) and suitable ones with $\Omega\Lambda$ = 0 show redshift dependencies which would be very hard to mimic within the context of SNe evolution or gray dust hypotheses (the gray shaped region is an example model with uniform dust).
+By extending our survey beyond z=1, the shape of the Hubble diagram alone would become sufficient evidence to support a cosmological constant.
+The preliminary magnitude estimate of our highest redshift SN1998eq at z=1.2 is suggestive (as is the serendipitous data for SN1997ff at z=1.7), but more analysis and more SNe at this redshift, and better (planned, not serendipitous) measurements, as proposed here are necessary.

-Figure 2: (a) 68%, 90%, and 99% confidence regions in the $\Omega_M - \Omega{\Lambda}$ plane from the 42 distant SNe Ia in Perlmutter et al. 1999. with the overlap of the recent combined CMB results (Jaffe et al. 2001) and the Ω_M measurements from galaxy clusters. (b) Results presented by Knop et al. (2000) for the confidence region, after including our next 11 SNe Ia with HST followup. (c) Expected confidence region after proposed semester 2002A (including SNe from this proposal). (d) After one more semester.
-The simulations show that our proposed program can check the curvature of the universe found by the CMB program ; we dramatize the point by showing a scenario in which the universe is not flat, e.g. using the central Ω_m , Ω{Λ} value of panel (a).
+Figure 2: (a) 68%, 90%, and 99% confidence regions in the $\Omega_M - \Omega{\Lambda}$ plane from the 42 distant SNe Ia in Perlmutter et~al. 1999. with the overlap of the recent combined CMB results (Jaffe et~al. 2001) and the $\Omega_M$ measurements from galaxy clusters. (b) Results presented by Knop et~al. (2000) for the confidence region, after including our next 11 SNe Ia with HST followup. (c) Expected confidence region after proposed semester 2002A (including SNe from this proposal). (d) After one more semester.
+The simulations show that our proposed program can check the curvature of the universe found by the CMB program; we dramatize the point by showing a scenario in which the universe is not flat, e.g. using the central $\Omega_m$ , $\Omega{\Lambda}$ value of panel (a).

-Figure 3: (a) $30^{\circ} \times 30^{\circ}$ section of our NIRI image centered on "Satie", a supernova at z = 1.06 discovered in our search during semester 2001A.
-The combined NIRI image ~ 12 hours data reaches a signal to noise of about 14.
-It appears from optical imaging with HST that the host galaxy may be sufficiently weak that no final reference J-band will be needed for this supernova. (b) Spectrum of "Satie" obtained in 2 hours at the Keck telescope using ESI, compared to the nearby template SN1990N.
-The ESI spectrum has been smoothed on a scale of 155 Å.
+Figure 3: (a) 30" $\times$ 30" section of our NIRI image centered on "Satie", a supernova at z=1.06 discovered in our search during semester 2001A.
+The combined NIRI image $\sim$ 12 hours data reaches a signal to noise of about 14.
+Final reference with NIRI is needed to obtain SN flux. (b) Spectrum of "Satie" obtained in 2 hours at the Keck telescope using ESI, compared to the nearby template SN1990N.
+The ESI spectrum has been smoothed on a scale of 155 $\mathring{A}$ .